rabbitboots/quick_print/README.md

 ### qp:printf

 Prints one string or `coloredtext` sequence using formatting features provided by `love.graphics.printf()`, and then moves the cursor down to the next free line.
-Unlike `qp:writefSingle()` and `qp:printfSingle()`, this does not take the virtual tab state or `qp.pf_justify_threshold` field into account.
+Unlike `qp:writefSingle()` and `qp:printfSingle()`, this does not take the virtual tab state into account.
 It will also generate some throwaway tables and strings in order to calculate the new Y cursor position.

 `qp:printf(text, align)`

 * `text`: The string or `coloredtext` sequence to print.
 * `align`: (`qp.pf_align`) LÖVE AlignMode enum: `"left"`, `"center"`, `"right"` or `"justify"`.

-### Other State Fields

-`qp.pf_justify_threshold`: For single-line formatted write/print: if the calculated text width divided by the reference width is greater than this value, then justified alignment is forced.
-A value of 1.0 or greater should disable the feature.
-Does not affect multi-line `printf()`.

 ## Tips, Limitations